 The University of Florida and the Office of Admissions supports the ongoing efforts of community-based organizations (CBOs) and their commitment to higher education access.
-UF is dedicated to connecting CBO counselors and their students to the available resources and opportunities to progress toward their higher education goals.
+UF is dedicated to connecting CBO counselors and their students to available resources and opportunities as they progress toward their higher education goals.

-We invite you to use this site to access college planning, financial planning, and scholarship search opportunities to aid your goals.
-You can also access UF admissions and community resources that provide grade-by-grade admissions application planning information, how to request a group tour, how your seniors can be a Gator-For-A-Day, and all available financial resources.
+We invite you to use this site to access college planning, financial planning and scholarship search opportunities to aid your goals.
+You can also access UF admissions and community resources that provide grade-by-grade admissions application planning information, instructions for requesting a group tour, information on the Gator For a Day program, and all available financial resources.

 College Planning Resources